-Dynamo Delay is a strong desensitizing spray that men with premature ejaculation might benefit from.
-It starts working very quickly, is easy to use, and has an effectice numbing action.
+Dynamo Delay is a strong desensitizing spray for men with premature ejaculation or those who would like to last longer during sex.
+It starts working within minutes, is easy to use, and has an effective numbing action.

-I found it helped me last considerably longer during sex, and with minimal side effects.
+I found it helped me last considerably longer during sex and gave me minimal side effects.

 - Strong numbing.

 - Lasts for more than an hour.

 - Works with or without a condom.

 - Good price.

 - Not a cure for premature ejaculation.